-Issuer and Underwriter Civil Litigation.
-Deutsche Bank has been named as defendant in numerous civil litigations brought by private parties in connection with its various roles, including issuer or underwriter, in offerings of RMBS and other asset-backed securities.
+Issuer and Underwriter Civil Litigation, The Corporation, along with certain affiliates (collectively referred to in these paragraphs as Deutsche Bank), has been named as defendant in numerous civil litigations brought by private parties in connection with its various roles, including issuer or underwriter, in offerings of residential mortgage-backed securities (RMBS) and other asset-backed securities.
 These cases, described in the following paragraphs allege that the offering documents contained material misrepresentations and omissions, including with regard to the underwriting standards pursuant to which the underlying mortgage loans were issued, or assert that various representations or warranties relating to the loans were breached at the time of origination.

-The Corporation is a defendant in a putative class action relating to its role as underwriter of six RMBS issued by Novastar Mortgage Corporation.
+Deutsche Bank is a defendant in a class action relating to its role as one of the underwriters of six RMBS offerings issued by Novastar Mortgage Corporation.
 No specific damages are alleged in the complaint.
 The lawsuit was brought by plaintiffs representing a class of investors who purchased certificates in those offerings.
-The parties reached a settlement agreement to resolve the matter for a total of \$165 million, a portion of which was paid by the Corporation.
-On August 30, 2017, the Federal Housing Finance Agency and the Federal Home Loan Mortgage Corporation (together, "FHFA") filed an objection to the settlement and shortly thereafter appealed the district court's denial of their request to stay settlement approval proceedings, which appeal was ultimately resolved against FHFA.
-The court overruled FHFA's objection and approved the settlement following a hearing on March 7, 2019.
-FHFA filed an appeal on June 28, 2019, which was denied on March 14, 2022, and a subsequent petition for rehearing was denied on June 2, 2022.
+The parties reached a settlement to resolve the matter for a total of \$165 million, a portion of which was paid by the Bank.
+On August 30, 2017, FHFA/Freddie Mac filed an objection to the settlement and shortly thereafter appealed the district court's denial of their request to stay settlement approval proceedings, which appeal was ultimately resolved against FHFA/Freddie Mac.
+The court approved the settlement on March 7, 2019, over FHFA/Freddie Mac's objections.
+FHFA filed its appeal on June 28, 2019, which was denied on March 14, 2022, and a subsequent petition for rehearing was denied on June 2, 2022.
+FHFA elected not to file a petition for certiorari in the U.S. Supreme Court, thus ending its challenge to the settlement.

 The Corporation is a defendant in an action related to RMBS offerings brought by the Federal Deposit Insurance Corporation (FDIC) as receiver for Citizens National Bank and Strategic Capital Bank (alleging an unspecified amount in damages against all defendants).
-In this action, the appellate court reinstated claims previously dismissed on statute of limitations grounds and a petition for rehearing and certiorari to the U.S. Supreme Court was denied.
+In this action, the appellate court reinstated claims previously dismissed on statute of limitations grounds and petitions for rehearing and certiorari to the U.S. Supreme Court were denied.
 On July 31, 2017, the FDIC filed a second amended complaint, which defendants moved to dismiss on September 14, 2017.
 On October 18, 2019, defendants' motion to dismiss was denied.
 On May 13, 2022, the FDIC voluntarily dismissed its claim with respect to one of the RMBS offerings and Deutsche Bank filed a motion for summary judgment seeking dismissal of the remaining claim.
-Deutsche Bank's motion was fully briefed as of July 8, 2022.
+Deutsche Bank's motion has been fully briefed as of July 8, 2022.
 Discovery is stayed pending resolution of Deutsche Bank's motion.